Label Inference Attacks against Node-level Vertical Federated GNNs: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Vertical federated learning is proposed as a privacy-preserving collaborative learning paradigm for training machine learning models.
-Specifically, parties in vertical federated learning have the same data sample space, but the local private data differ in feature space.
+Vertical federated learning is a privacy-preserving collaborative learning paradigm for training machine learning models.
+There, parties have the same data sample space, but the local private data differ in feature space.
 In a typical VFL scenario, the labels of the samples are considered private information that should be kept secret from all the parties (passive users) except for the aggregating server (active user).
 Intermediate gradient values are exchanged and, in the past, assumed safe to share.
-However, recent works have shown that the standard VFL setup, even using encryption, leaks sensitive information such as training data or labels.
+Recent works have shown that the standard VFL setup, even using encryption, leaks sensitive information such as training data or labels.
 Several works showcase label inference attacks on the VFL setup.
 In this paper, we are the first to test a label inference attack on graph neural networks for the node classification task in a VFL framework, using no background knowledge of the labels.
 We tested our attack, called BlindSage, on different GNN models, datasets, and attackers' knowledge assumptions.
 Based on the experiments, the BlindSage attack achieves $100\%$ accuracy in most cases.
 We also propose an early stopping strategy for a more efficient solution and analyze the role of specific attack components.
-We found that a refined server model approximation is the most significant factor for the attack success.
-Lastly, we tested the BlindSage attack against common countermeasures, such as clipping threshold, noise addition, and gradient compression defense methods.
-We proved that our attack is robust against such protection methods.
-Thus, in future work, we will further explore a defense method to provide enhanced protection for the GNN-based VFL framework.
-On the other hand, we plan to further develop our proposed label inference attack by exploiting some of the GNN-specific characteristics to improve the attack's efficiency and investigate how well it works on different neural networks, such as CNNs or transformer networks.
+We found that a refined server model approximation is the most significant factor for the attack's success.
+Lastly, we tested the BlindSage attack against defenses such as clipping threshold, noise addition, and gradient compression, showing BlindSage is robust against them.
+We identified a promising strategy to build an enhanced defense against our attack.
+Preliminary results showed it could be effective in reducing the attack success rate without impacting the federated model performance.
+Thus, in future work, we will further explore the proposed defense strategy to provide enhanced protection for the GNN-based VFL framework.
+Moreover, we plan to further develop our proposed label inference attack by exploiting some graph-specific characteristics to improve the attack's efficiency and investigate how well it works on different neural networks, such as CNNs or transformer networks.